Visual Regression & Snapshot Strategies: Architecture & Implementation Guide

 CI/CD Integration & Pipeline Optimization

 Integrating visual tests into continuous delivery requires strategic pipeline architecture.
 Tests should execute in parallel with artifact caching to minimize execution latency.
-To maintain developer velocity, teams must implement automated triage and False Positive Reduction mechanisms that filter out environment-specific noise, flaky animations, and dynamic content variations before blocking pull requests.
+To maintain developer velocity, teams must implement automated triage and false positive reduction mechanisms that filter out environment-specific noise, flaky animations, and dynamic content variations before blocking pull requests.

 Pipeline optimization hinges on intelligent caching of baseline assets, parallelized runner allocation, and inline PR feedback loops.
 Visual diffs should be attached directly to merge requests, enabling reviewers to approve or reject changes without leaving the code review interface.